100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 STATIC_ROOT = BASE_DIR / 'django_static'
 ```

-We overwrite `STATIC_URL` with new value.
+We overwrite `STATIC_URL` with a new value.
 All static files will be served with `/django_static/` in the URL.
 We add two new variables:
 - `MEDIA_URL` - it is URL for serving files uploaded to Django application, we will use it in future posts.
 - `STATIC_ROOT` - it is a directory where static files from Django application will be stored after running `collectstatic` command.
-To this path will point `nginx`.
+The `nginx` will point to this path.

 ### Nginx Dockerfile and Configuration

-Please add `nginx` directory in `docker` directory.
+Please add `nginx` directory in the `docker` directory.
 There will be added three files:
 - `docker/nginx/Dockerfile` - the instructions how to build `nginx` container image,
-- `docker/nginx/development/default.conf` - the configuration file for `nginx` server used in development,
+- `docker/nginx/development/default.conf` - the configuration file for `nginx` server used in the development,
-- `docker/nginx/production/default.conf` - the configuration file for production.
+- `docker/nginx/production/default.conf` - the configuration file for the production.

 The `Dockerfile` for `nginx` container will use two stage build.

-- At first stage, the React static files will be created.
+- At first stage, we build the React static files.
-- At second stage, the static files will be copied and `nginx` server will be started.
+- At second stage, the static files are copied and `nginx` server starts.
 We copy React static files into `/usr/share/nginx/html` directory.

 The `docker/nginx/Dockerfile` file: